-A recent study finds that analyzing Google web searches for keywords related to COVID-19 predicts the spread of the disease.
+A recent study finds that analyzing Google searches for keywords related to COVID-19 predicts the spread of the disease.

-The study, published in Mayo Clinic Proceedings, found strong correlations between keyword searches and COVID-19 outbreaks in parts of the U.S. The researchers observed these correlations up to 16 days prior to the first reported cases in some states.
+The study, published in Mayo Clinic Proceedings, found strong correlations between Google searches and COVID-19 outbreaks in parts of the U.S. The researchers observed these correlations up to 16 days prior to the first reported cases in some states.

 “Our study demonstrates that there is information present in Google Trends that precedes outbreaks,” said Mohamad Bydon, a Mayo Clinic neurosurgeon.
 “With predictive analysis, this data can be used for better allocating resources with regards to testing, personal protective equipment, medications and more,” he said

-Ten crucial COVID-19 keywords
+Ten crucial Google searches for COVID-19 keywords

 Most of these keywords had moderate to strong correlations days before the first reports of coronavirus cases in specific areas.